Difference between On-Page and Off-Page SEO

 Links from other web servers function as endorsements for your domain.

 The more votes you receive, the higher your rank in search results.
 In contrast, persuading Google that your website is a reliable, authoritative source will be more difficult if you receive fewer votes.
-Backlinks serve as the vouching for you that you require from other pages.
+Backlinks serve as a form of endorsement that you require from other pages.
 The first off-page tactic on your list should be creating external links.

 Links come in a variety of forms that you can acquire:

-- Built links demand work on your part, such as contacting publishers to get link attribution or mention.
+• Built links require work on your part, such as contacting publishers to obtain link attribution or a mention.

 It’s crucial to employ ethical link-building techniques because black hat techniques, such as repeatedly posting links to your website in forums and comment sections, can result in Google penalties.